 Example: Mary works 17 hours one week, 20 hours the next week, and then 15 hours for next two weeks.
 After a month of working, she would like to take some time off.
 She has accrued approximately 8 hours of paid leave (67 hours @ 12.07%) and can agree a suitable time with you to take them off.
-When she takes them, you would look to see what her average pay received over the previous 12 weeks was, and pay her for the 8 hours accordingly
+When she takes them, you would need to pay her for the 8 hours accordingly.

 Contrary to popular belief you do not legally have to give your PA paid time off for bank/public holidays (unless their contract provides for this).
 However, you or your PA may choose to include bank/public holidays as part of their holiday entitlement, which will then reduce their remaining annual leave entitlement accordingly.